Permanent memories without chemicals

 On paper coated with silver halide, the white of the photos looks like ‘painter’s white.’
 When this light grey coating is not required on the surface of the photo paper, the white of the photo is pure white.
 Thus, these non-chemical photographs also look brighter and sharper.

 In non-chemical printing, the ink is transferred directly onto the photographic paper.
-HP Indigo transfers the colour using oil that is recycled within the machine.
 Thanks to this, no hazardous waste or carbon dioxide emissions are created during the printing process.